Business Strategy Hub

 Food establishments using Zomato’s platform continue to shoulder the burden of increasing online delivery service costs.

 This poses the threat of restaurants shying away from the food aggregator if their margins become unsustainable.
+The fact that the company also offers steep discounts in a bid to retain and attract new customers has also left it exposed to shrinking margins that continue to affect its profit margins.

 2. Rising energy costs